MrChiff/MrChiff.github.io/index.md

 And so, the story of Luna, the llama who used math to save her planet from an asteroid, became a legend in Llamatopia, reminding everyone of the power of knowledge, determination, and the incredible potential of llamas in space.

- # Parts of Llama Woman
+ # List of Llama Woman

  - Webpage        (head/front-end)
  - Llama Logic    (arms/mid-end)
  - Feature Logic  (core/back-end)